adamdresher/cms/public/data/quotes.md

 *"To live is to risk it all; otherwise, you're just an inert chunk of randomly assembled molecules drifting wherever the universe blows you..."*

 - Rick Sanchez

+*"I'm like the drunk in the bar who wants just one more for the road."*

+- Archie Moore